 Ideally, religion is a way for people to cope with life’s changing circumstances.
-Alas, religion often gets caught up in the change and loses sight of its founding fundamentals.
-A Taoist world-view can be a ‘way’ of last resort to those for whom mainstream religions cease being a helpful way to cope.
+Alas, religion always returns to the lowest common denominator — human instinct — and loses sight of its founding fundamentals.
+A Taoist worldview can be a way of last resort to those for who mainstream religion ceases being a helpful way to cope.

 Reunite and Return

-It is easier to understand how religion (in general) and Taoist thought (in particular) are supposed to work by considering the core problem.
-The idea that humanity is excluded from an ‘Eden’, of one sort or another, is common among all religions.
-Indeed, the biblical story of Adam and Eve’s expulsion from Eden shares common ground with the Taoist view.
-Their problem began when desire drove them to eat from the tree of the knowledge of good and evil, and they became aware of their nakedness.
-From there, however, Taoist views and most religions part company, especially in regards of what to do.
-Interestingly, the word religion (i.e., Latin for re-unite) itself conveys the universal question: How to re-unite with pre-knowledge innocence and return to ‘Eden’.
+It is easier to understand the key purpose of religion and Taoist thought by considering our core problem.
+The view that humanity has lost its ‘Eden’, of one sort or other, is common among many religions.
+Indeed, the Biblical story of Adam and Eve’s expulsion from Eden parallels the core Taoist view.
+Adam and Eve’s problem began when desire drove them to eat from the ‘tree of the knowledge of good and evil’, which caused them to become aware of their nakedness.
+That is simply a quaint way to frame the evolutionary awakening of human dialectic perception.

 What is Taoist Thought?